irimia-laboratory/Graph_UNet/README.md

-Code used in "Graph Autoencoder Maps the Morphometric Features of Aging, Cognition, and Alzheimer's Disease"
+Code used in "Graph Neural Network Reveals the Local Cortical Morphology of Brain Aging in Normal Cognition and Alzheimer’s Disease"